Geigerkind/dotfiles/README.md

 * Built-In screen turns off when lid is closed

 ## Wayland: Known bugs
-* Screensharing does not work
-* Electron applications dont work
-* Behaviour rather wonky with NVIDIA driver and vulkan wlr renderer
+* Screensharing only works with the integrated graphics card
-* Screenshots dont work using NVIDIA driver
+* Screenshots only work with the integrated graphics card

 ## Preview
 <details>